-Tampa Electric provides customers information on and access to a number of utility bill assistance and weatherization programs.
+Tampa Electric provides customers information on and access to a number of utility bill assistance programs.
+There are payment plans, direct financial help to pay electric bills from project Share, emergency assistance and more.
+Tampa Electric customers can also get LIHEAP grants or apply to the free weatherization program from the government.
 Get information below on the primary services available.

 Low Income Home Energy Assistance Program (LIHEAP) is the main federal government created and funded energy assistance program.
 It may be able to assist low income households who use Tampa Electric in paying for their immediate home energy needs and utility bills.
 Most of the aid is for people who spend a large percentage of their income on their monthly energy costs.

 The state of Florida created the Emergency Home Energy Assistance for the Elderly Program, or EHEAP.
 This was mainly done as so many senior citizens and elderly live in Florida.
 EHEAP can assist low-income households, who have at least one member who is age 60 and older.
 This is a crisis component, so when they are faced with a disconnection or faced with extreme summer heat, then money can pay cooling and utility bills.
 When Tampa Electric customers are faced with a disconnection, that is when this is a very effective resource.
 It may even provide fans or air conditioners.